 The collection, use, storage, disclosure, transfer, or other processing of personal information regarding individuals in the European Economic Area, or EEA, including personal health data, is subject to the GDPR, which became effective on May 25, 2018.
 The GDPR is wide-ranging in scope and imposes numerous requirements on companies that process personal data, including requirements relating to processing health and other sensitive data, obtaining consent of the individuals to whom the personal data relates, providing information to individuals regarding data processing activities, implementing safeguards to protect the security and confidentiality of personal data, providing notification of data breaches, and taking certain measures when engaging third-party processors.
 The GDPR also imposes strict rules on the transfer of personal data to countries outside the European Union, including the United States, and permits data protection authorities to impose large penalties for violations of the GDPR, including potential fines of up to €20 million or 4% of annual global revenues, whichever is greater.
 The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
 In addition, the GDPR includes restrictions on cross-border data transfers.
 Compliance with the GDPR will be a rigorous and time-intensive process that may increase our cost of doing business or require us to change our business practices, and despite those efforts, there is a risk that we may be subject to fines and penalties, litigation, and reputational harm in connection with our European activities.
 Data protection authorities from the different EU member states may interpret the GDPR and national laws differently and impose additional requirements, which add to the complexity of processing personal data in the EU.
-In addition, further to the United Kingdom's (U.K.) exit from the EU ("Brexit") on January 31, 2020, the GDPR continued to apply in the U.K. until the end of the transition period on December 31, 2020.
-As of January 1, 2021, the GDPR was brought into U.K. law as the 'U.K. GDPR', but there may be further developments about the regulation of particular issues such as U.K.-EU data transfers.
-Pursuant to the Trade and Cooperation Agreement, which went into effect on January 1, 2021, the U.K. and the EU agreed to a specified period during which the U.K. will be treated like an EU member state in relation to transfers of personal data to the U.K. for four months from January 1, 2021.
-This period may be extended by two further months.
-Unless the European Commission makes an adequacy finding in respect of the U.K. before the expiration of such specified period, the U.K. will become an inadequate third country under the GDPR and transfers of data from the European Economic Area to the U.K. will require a transfer mechanism, such as the standard contractual clauses.
-If we engage in personal data processing activities that cause us to be subject to UK data protection law, we may be required to take steps to ensure the lawfulness of our cross-border data transfers, particularly if by the end of the specified period there will not be an adequacy decision by the European Commission regarding the U.K.
+In addition, further to the United Kingdom's (U.K.) exit from the EU ("Brexit") on January 31, 2020, the GDPR will continue to apply in the U.K. until the end of the transition period on December 31, 2020.
+Unless the transitional period is extended, as of January 1, 2021 the GDPR will be brought into U.K. law as the 'U.K. GDPR', but there may be further developments about the regulation of particular issues such as U.K.-EU data transfers.
+If we engage in personal data processing activities that cause us to be subject to UK data protection law, we may be required to take steps to ensure the lawfulness of our cross-border data transfers, particularly if by the end of the transition period there will not be an adequacy decision by the European Commission regarding the U.K.